 13. Sweet and Spicy Beef Jerky for Purim

 Purim is a Jewish festival held in spring and this is a recipe made specifically for it.
-This beef jerky uses three kinds of sweeteners – honey, maple syrup, and sugar, which make it the best recipe for sweet-toothed meat eaters!
-That said, if you’re not into sweets, this recipe also packs some heat from cayenne and red pepper flakes.
+This beef jerky uses three kinds of sweeteners – honey, maple syrup, and brown sugar!
+If you’re not into sweets, this recipe also packs some heat from cayenne and red pepper flakes.
 Have a bite and we bet you won’t be able to stop at just one.

 14. Eggplant Jerky

 This jerky is made with eggplant and acorn squash and tastes so similar to the real thing!
 Think of bacon and beef but in a wholesome form.
-If you’re looking for a healthier alternative to meat jerky, this may just be the recipe for you.
+If you’re looking for a healthier meat alternative for jerky, then this may just be the recipe for you.

 15. Kentucky Bourbon Beef Jerky

-Excite your taste buds with this jerky recipe packed with flavor plus a mild punch from whiskey.
-This is such a manly snack perfect for a get-together, picnics, Father’s Day, or even just for an ordinary day.
+Excite your taste buds with this unique beef jerky recipe packed with flavor plus a mild punch from whiskey.
+This is such a manly snack perfect for a get-together, picnics, Father’s Day, Valentine’s Day, or even just for an ordinary day.

 Watch this video tutorial from Allrecipes to learn the basic in making homemade beef jerky:

-Which of the jerky recipes in this list are you planning to try?
+Which of the jerky recipes on this list do you plan to try?
 Share your experience with us in the comments section below!

 Don’t forget to keep in touch, foodies!

-Editor’s Note – This post was originally published in January 2017 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on January 2017 and has been updated for quality and relevancy.